-Recently, on October 18, 2018, the VA amended the regulations governing the VA pension program, adopting new rules wihich mirror the Medicaid rules.
+On October 18, 2018, the VA amended the regulations governing the VA pension program, adopting new rules which mirror the Medicaid rules.
 For the first time, eligibility for the pension program requires a net worth determination, establishes a look-back period and imposes penalties for asset transfers.
 New requirements also identify the medical expenses which may be deducted from countable income for VA’s needs-based benefit programs.
 The new rules will make qualifying for VA pension benefits more challenging than ever.

 Medicare is the federal government program that provides health insurance if you are 65+, under 65 and receiving Social Security Disability Insurance (SSDI) for a certain amount of time, or under 65 and with End-Stage Renal Disease (ESRD).
 Medicare has been protecting the health and well-being of American families and saving lives for five decades.

-In mid-October, the Centers for Medicare and Medicaid Services unveiled the new rates for 2019, as set forth below:
+The Centers for Medicare and Medicaid Services unveiled the new rates for 2020, as set forth below: